 trans-Pacific flight was narrowly averted following successful handling of a cabin fluorescent light ballast fire which occurred immediately after

 A. Lack of Knowledge.
-An interview of the crew indicated that none had ever heard of a fluorescent light ballast fire
+An interview of the crew indicated that none had ever heard of a fluorescent light ballast

-which could have progressed to a disaster of unknown proportions because the captain was placed in a situation that required a
+which could have progressed to a disaster of unknown proportions because the pilot in command (PIC) was placed in a situation that required a

 decision to make an emergency return and landing, in spite of the inability to dump fuel and thus reduce weight much below the maximum authorized

 B. Informing Flightcrew.
 Ballast fires, though spectacular, are understood to be brief and, for all practical

 purposes, self-extinguishing.
-While new ballasts all but eliminate the problem, it is unlikely that older aircraft will be retrofitted in view of the
+While new ballasts all but eliminate the problem, it is unlikely that older aircraft will be retrofitted in view of

-considerable expense involved.
+the considerable expense involved.
 Since these conditions may therefore be expected to exist for some time, and since such incidents may become more

-numerous commensurate with aging of the aircraft fleet, the principal operations inspectors (POI) should take the following steps:
+numerous commensurate with aging of the aircraft fleet, the Principal Operations Inspectors (POI) should take the following steps:

 1) Recommend that ground training and/or operations bulletins be initiated to inform flight deck crews and F/As of